a8cteam51/force-jetpack-sso/README.md

 # Force Jetpack SSO

 This plugin automatically enables [Jetpack's "WordPress.com Secure Sign On" module](https://jetpack.com/support/sso/) in production sites.
+[Jetpack's Two‑Step Authentication](https://jetpack.com/support/sso/#requiring-two-step-authentication) is also forced on by this plugin.

 SSO will automatically be disabled on non-production sites (when the [wp_get_environment_type()](https://developer.wordpress.org/reference/functions/wp_get_environment_type/) function returns anything different than `production`).

 ## Usage